almatran/insiderengine/README.md

 # InsiderEngine
+By Instek.
-By Instek software, Instek, Team YouVe studios, Programmed by AlmartAn.
+Programmed by AlmartAn.

-A 3D C++ game engine using OpenGL3, Bullet physics and Dear ImGUI.
+A 3D C++ game engine using OpenGL3/Vulkan, Bullet physics and Dear ImGUI.
 This project still in development (Alpha)